 The Client Services Specialists are the vital link between the clients, veterinarians and veterinary assistants of the Animal Clinic.
 They help clients in a wide variety of ways including scheduling appointments, as well as procedures such as laboratory testing, radiographs, surgeries, and, when appropriate, referrals to veterinary specialists.
 They can also be a great source of information about Animal Clinic services, fees and policies.
 If you have a question about your pet's health, they will be very willing to obtain an answer for you from Dr. Kurschner, Dr. Grota, or Dr. Laurent.
-Come by for a cup of coffee, meet the Client Services Specialists, and learn how the Animal Clinic of Sturgeon Bay can help you help your pet.

 During surgeries, the veterinary surgeon and a veterinary assistant are with the patient every moment from induction of anesthesia through the surgical procedure and anesthetic recovery.
 The veterinary assistant is trained to electronically and physically monitor the patient for heart rate, respiration rate, blood pressure, blood oxygen level, temperature, and overall anesthesia level.
 Following surgery and anesthesic recovery, the patients are transferred to our recovery area for continued monitoring by veterinarians and veterinary assistants.
 Similar to nurses in human medicine, Veterinary Assistants under the direction from a veterinarian, provide a valuable service to patients by monitoring vital signs, assessing pain management and administering medication.
 The post-surgical monitoring is continued until the patient is dismissed to the owner several hours later.